 Monday

-Reviews (Eats)Durak Lokantasi: Goodbye Ikea Kofte
+Reviews (Eats)Durak Lokantası: Goodbye Ikea Köfte

-Nothing but hunger can prepare you for what awaits inside of this small esnaf lokantasi.
+Nothing but hunger can prepare you for what awaits inside of this small esnaf lokantası.
 This is a restaurant stripped down like a Harley to the bare essentials, and it is just loud.
 On one recent visit, sawdust underfoot and the fog of a dozen simmering menu items greeted us at the door.
 As we lingered by the steam table considering our choices, customers continually bumped past to pay and leave, enter and find a seat.
 Lacking a bell to smack, a cook howled for pick-up and pounded a stainless steel counter with the ham of his hand.
-Finally we were physically shown to a spot at a table filled with other diners.
+Finally, we were physically shown to a spot at a table filled with other diners.
 This is no place to linger.

-We agreed to the islim kebab and the kapuska, having spotted this delicious looking dish of shredded cabbage au jus garnished with roughly-chopped dried red peppers on our way in.
+We agreed to the islim kebabı and the kapuska, having spotted this delicious looking dish of shredded cabbage au jus garnished with roughly chopped dried red peppers on our way in.

 There is not much of a wait between the moment that your order is placed and when it is set in front of you.
 Through the manic hubbub of the open kitchen all we heard was a deep slurp of soup-drinking and the crackle of bread-tearing — the sound of people eating with purpose.
 While we were there, most patrons hadn’t even bothered taking their winter coats and hats off for the meal, as if they were squeezing a full meal into a ten-minute cigarette break.

-Address: Tuna Caddesi 27, Bayrampasa
+Address: Tuna Caddesi 27, Bayrampaşa

 Telephone: 212-565-3495